 That unflinching muscle to organize and act that they honed through Ferguson was the same muscle they used again to create the initiatives, said Steve Parish, who has been a community health worker and organizer for more than 30 years.

 Parish was also on the initial group phone call with the two women.

 “We have rampant indifference to Black and Brown people’s lives, from the federal government all the way to local government,” said Parish, who brought in the St. Louis Community Health Worker Coalition into the organizing efforts.
 “So we knew there wasn’t really going to be a lot of will to focus on saving Black folks’ lives during the pandemic.”

 That same night of the initial group call, Purnell talked to Bennett about helping to coordinate actions among the city and county health departments.

 “The early conversation was, ‘Rebeccah, I need you to help us get situated from a strategy standpoint,’” Purnell said.
 “It became much more than just that.”

 Bennett took what she heard from all of the conversations and developed strategies for both the initiatives.
 But those plans would change constantly and in real time, as they learned what worked and what didn’t, Purnell said.

 They acted first and worried about funding later, Bennett said.
 They received funding for their activities from a wide range of groups, including from the Missouri Foundation for Health and Regional Business Council.
+The Regional Health Commission continues to serve as PrepareSTL’s backbone sponsor, organizational home, and a principal funder.
 Organizations also gave in-kind by “loaning” their staff members.